micaelaneus/strength-as-ccoty/README.md

 *Any fire-safe container not used for food prep can become a burn bowl to use for the releasing practice.
 Fireplaces, compost bins, or even toilets work as substitutes.
 Insert the element that corresponds to your method, like “earth” for composting or “water” for flushing, wherever we invoke fire.
 Think carefully before adding paper to waterways, though.

-### JOURNAL: REVIEW THE CHARIOT YEAR

-The Chariot feels not romantic, not cute, but irresistibly sexy.
-The Figure radiates confidence and determination, linking their formidable charisma and expertise with the power of two “horses” representing our instincts and passions.
-This archetype is about knowing our self-worth and making bold moves.
-Its shadow covers excess ambition, burnout, and impulsiveness.
-We linked symbols of The Chariot with journal prompts about how this card’s themes showed up in your life in 2023.
-For each, you’ll first list out what happened last year in that area of your life and then you’ll write about whatever comes up.
-Contrary to the cliche, we don’t learn from experience— we learn by reflecting on experience, so give this part of the ritual the attention it deserves.

-#### THE DRIVER

-Recall any world events that affected you, plus adult stuff such as changes in living situations, career moves, or creative projects.
-Also, note any practical skills learned or developed, like renewing your CPR certification.
-How did you feel about your material conditions?
-Where did you struggle and where did you thrive?
-How did you adapt?

-#### THE HORSES / SPHINXES

-Write down any shifts in relationships, deaths or births, health updates, physical self-care habits, and the most memorable highs and lows, emotionally.  emotional highs and lows.
-What allies (human or otherwise) supported you this year?
-Have you thanked them, or given them honest feedback?

-#### THE STAR CROWN

-Getting more esoteric, name any emotional or spiritual breakthroughs, mental health therapies or psychological self-care.
-List communication skills learned or developed, like Nonviolent Communication or boundary setting.
-Did your ritual practice (witchcraft, magic) and other means of tending your inner garden serve you?
-How well did your actions align with your values?
-Do a vibe check.

-#### THE WHEEL

-Take a deep breath and remember points when exasperation, rage, or protective apathy took over.
-Track numbing or dissociative methods, plus the ruts and re-runs.
-What crushed me, and how do I feel about how I took care of myself after?
-How and when did I check out?

-Optional: copy items from these prompts that you’d like to release onto bits of paper for later, in The Lion's Remedy Ritual.

 ### OPEN A RITUAL SPACE